ninnion/Sentiment-Analysis/README.md

 ----
 This is a student project of the University of St. Gallen of the course *Skills - Programming with Advanced Computer Languages (8,789,1.00)*.
 The goal of this project was to build a python based script to analyze tweets about crypto currencies in real time and generate buy, sell or hold recommendations based on a certain amount of currently analyzed tweets.
+Addiotonal information and details about how the code works can be found in the commented code itself.

 ### Pre-requisites
 ----